aragan96/homework3/README.md

 # homework3

 NOTE: A Zookeeper server must be running for this assignment to work.
+This may become cluttered and we recommend running clean_up.py before each test to ensure there is no overlap from one run to the next.

 Benchmarks when run on Ubuntu virtual machine:
 Average time to send/receive one message with: